 Spiral Wound Gasket Pressure Rating

-As mentioned earlier, spiral wound gaskets are available in seven pressure rating classes.
-They are 150, 300, 400, 600, 900, 1500, and 2500 class.
+As mentioned earlier, spiral wound gaskets are available in seven pressure-rating classes.
+They are 150, 300, 400, 600, 900, 1500, and 2500 classes.
 Spiral wound gasket dimensions are referred to from the design standards.
 For example, ASME B16.20 has spiral wound gasket size charts in tabular formats that provide all required dimensions with respect to pressure class and pipe size.